Countly/countly-sdk-documentation/java/next.md

   </p>
 </div>
 <p>
-  Java SDK provides a special mode to transfer data to Countly Servers, called the 'Backend Mode'.
-It is useful when users have their data stored in one data store and want to transfer this data directly to the servers without storing it persistently beforehand.&nbsp;With the help of this mode, users are able to record and send data to their server without storing it locally.
+  The SDK provides a special mode to transfer data to your Countly Server, called 'Backend Mode'.
+This mode disables the regular API of the SDK and offers an alternative interface to record user data.
+This alternative approach would be useful when integrated in backend scenarios or when importing data into countly from a different source.
 </p>
 <p>
-  <strong>Note:</strong> When this mode is enabled, SDK enters into a special mode
+  Data recorded with this mode is kept in memory queues and is not stored persistently.
-  where all features (Sessions, Events, Views, Crash, User properties, Consents) will stop working.
-SDK stores all data recorded in a special queue.
-That queue is stored only in memory and therefore would be cleared when the app stops.
-The queue is being processed all the time, so on the closing of the application, only data that wasn't sent yet will be lost.
+  This means that any data, that was not yet sent to the server when the app is closed/killed, will be lost.
 </p>
 <h3>Enabling Backend Mode</h3>
 <p>